EduGord/udacity-data-analyst-nanodegree/Investigating-a-dataset/README.md

 It is common knowledge that in ship sinking situation the priority would be "Women and children first", so we will check if that applies here.

-That's why I'll probably express Ages on groups, it can be a Range of ages or Categories but Age as a bunch of discrete float values just doesn't seem very promissing as a feature at the moment.
+That's why I'll probably express Ages on groups of discrete values, it can be a Range of ages or Categories but Age as a bunch of continuous values doesn't seem very promissing as a feature at the moment.

 Under this environment, what I would actually expect is that Age would be more reasonably expressed another way, maybe with categories like: Infant, Children, Young and Old.
 Even though some of those categories may not correlate at all with Survival rates and we better drop unecessary features.